High conviction UK investing

 Standardised rolling 12-month performance (% growth)

 Past performance is not a guide to future returns.
 Ordinary share price performance figures have been calculated using daily closing prices with dividends reinvested.
 NAV performance figures have been calculated using daily NAV with dividends reinvested.
 The NAV used includes current period revenue and values debt at fair.
 The FTSE All-Share Index performance shown is total return.
-All performance figures are in sterling as at 31 December 2019.
-Years stated above refer to the full calendar year.
+All performance figures are in sterling as at 31 March 2020 unless otherwise stated.
 Standardised past performance figures are updated on a quarterly basis.
 Source: Morningstar.